KinezaEnaelle/Mint-Signup/README.md

 ## Contributions

-Faeture requests and issues are most welcome.
+Feature requests and issues are most welcome.

 ## Live Demo